 Through 3rd level, a ranger has no caster level.
 At 4th level and higher, his caster level is equal to his beastmaster level – 3.

-In addition, the ranger’s animal companion gains Shared Spells: The ranger may cast a spell with a target of “You” on his animal companion (as a touch spell) instead of on himself.
+In addition, if the ranger chooses an animal companion with nature’s bond. the ranger’s animal companion loses Shared Saves and gains Shared Spells: The ranger may cast a spell with a target of “You” on his animal companion (as a touch spell) instead of on himself.

-This ability replaces track gained at 4th level, teamwork feats, and improved empathic link.
+This ability replaces track and improved empathic link.

 Favored Terrain (Ex)